Under Armour Inc A (UAA)

 Cash conversion cycle = DOH + DSO – Number of days of payables

-The cash conversion cycle of Under Armour Inc A has varied over the periods indicated in the table.
-The cash conversion cycle represents the time it takes for a company to convert its investments in inventory and other resources into cash received from sales.
+The cash conversion cycle of Under Armour Inc A reflects the number of days it takes for the company to convert its investments in inventory and receivables back into cash.
+Analyzing the data provided, we can observe fluctuations in the cash conversion cycle over the specified time period.

 Peer comparison